iodepo/odis-arch/book/gettingStarted.md

 ## Hello World

-This page describes - at a high level - how a digital system with access to the Web can link itself into the ODIS Federation. :heavy_check_mark:
+This page describes - at a high level - how a digital system with access to the Web can link itself into the ODIS Federation.

 ![image1](./images/odis-network-small.png)